JomoPipi/nodeRMM/README.md

 It allows a remote entity to view an ffmpeg stream of the monitored computer's screen over the local network.

+# Configuration

+Look for `const ip = ""; // INSERT YOUR LOCAL IP` in index.html and put in your machine's local ip.
+You can find it with `ifconfig` on Mac and `ipconfig` on Windows.

+`start_RMM.bat`: the default platform is windows.
+You can open it and replace `server-windows.js` with `server-macos.js` if needed.

 # MacOS

 run `node server.js` in the project folder to stream.